iareblacksmith/codeforces_solutions/README.md

-This repository contains my solutions for the problems on codeforces.com
+This repository contains my solutions for the problemsset on codeforces.com

 All solutions are written in C++